-- A law firm partner prosecuted by the United States Attorney’s Office for the Eastern District of New York for insider trading.
+- Law firm partner prosecuted by the United States Attorney’s Office for the Eastern District of New York for insider trading.

-- The Chief Financial Officer of a publicly traded company investigated by the United States Attorney’s Office for the Southern District of New York and the Securities and Exchange Commission.
+- Chief Financial Officer of a publicly traded company investigated by the United States Attorney’s Office for the Southern District of New York and the Securities and Exchange Commission.

-- A hedge fund and its principals in an insider trading investigation by the United States Attorney’s Office for the District of New Jersey and the Securities and Exchange Commission.
+- Hedge fund and its principals in an insider trading investigation by the United States Attorney’s Office for the District of New Jersey and the Securities and Exchange Commission.

 - Conducted internal investigations and compliance reviews for the New York Racing Association.

-- A partner at a prominent consulting firm who became a key witness in the insider trading trial of Raj Rajaratnam.
+- Partner at a prominent consulting firm who became a key witness in the insider trading trial of Raj Rajaratnam.